copilot-extensions/function-calling-extension/README.md

 ```
 export PORT=8080
 export CLIENT_ID=Iv1.0ae52273ad3193eb // the application id
-export CLIENT_SECRET="your_client_secret" // generate a client secret for your application
+export CLIENT_SECRET="your_client_secret" // generate a new client secret for your application
 export FQDN=https://6de513480979.ngrok.app // use ngrok to expose a url
 ```